bazelbuild/rules_scala/README.md

 The scala library suite allows you to define a glob or series of targets to generate sub scala libraries for.
 The outer target will export all of the inner targets.
 This allows splitting up of a series of independent files in a larger target into smaller ones.
-This lets us cache outputs better and also build the indvidual targets in parallel.
+This lets us cache outputs better and also build the individual targets in parallel.
 Downstream targets should not be aware of its presence.

 <a name="scala_test_suite"></a>
 ## scala\_test_suite